This post may include affiliate links.

 I’m sure you’re not without some bruises, scratches or scars (even if they’re not visible on the outside).

 There’s been many times I’ve sat there going – what do I do next.
-Mainly because I spent so many years doing things others wanted me to do.
+Mainly because I spent so many years of my career doing things others wanted me to do.
 Studying the things I thought looked the best.

-And through years and years of trying to master the art of working for myself I’ve realised half the success is in doing something you enjoy.
-While that doesn’t make the road easier, it makes it a lot more bearable.
+And through years and years of trying to master the art of working for myself and finding my passion, I’ve realised half the success in any career is in doing something you enjoy.
+While that doesn’t make the finding your passion road easier, it makes it a lot more bearable.

-Maybe you’re driving to work thinking you can do more.
+Maybe you’re driving to work thinking that you need more of a purpose.
 Or maybe you’re at a point where you’re next idea hasn’t gone as planned and your left as square one.

-So here are some books for when you’re at the cross roads.
+So here are some books for when you’re at the career cross roads and need guidance in finding your passion.

-Born for This was a book I kept coming across.
+Born for This was a book I kept coming across during my working career.
 When I first wanted to buy it, it was still in promo phase, so naturally it slipped my mind.

 But then I saw it in store and thought it was worth a try.
 I hadn’t read a book like this before.